Cooling system circulation guide

 • !Coolant dripping from the front or side of the engine.

-• !Coolant smell after driving.
+• !Sweet coolant smell after driving.

-• !Coolant level drops after topping up.
+• !Coolant level drops again after topping up.

 • !Steam or damp patches after parking.